Seminar in Management:

 Grades are given for the student’s work and achievement.
 Fair evaluation of students’ work and helpful instruction are possible only when students submit work which genuinely reflects their own reading, computation, research and thoughts and is their own production, whether in writing or other format(s).
 Intellectual dishonesty can result in a failing grade and the placement of a note in the student’s permanent record.
 For the university’s policy on academic dishonesty, see Appendix D.

 Students involved in any form of academic dishonesty (including but not limited to plagiarism or `cheating') on any coursework will receive a failing grade for the course.

-One text is assigned: Corporate Governance, by Colley/Doyle/Stettinius/Logan.
+One text is assigned: A Primer on Corporate Governance, by de Kluyver.
 Assigned case studies, reading materials, and course videos will be available on the course website.
 Students will be provided additional case studies for end-of-term presentations by their class colleagues.
 Students are expected to read each assigned reading before the scheduled lecture for that reading.

-Each week the class schedule will indicate a 'prompt' for your reflective journal (see course schedule for due dates).
+Each class session for which a writing assignment is not due the class schedule will indicate a 'prompt' for your reflective journal (see course schedule for due dates).
 This term-long assignment accounts for twenty percent of your course grade, and is designed to engage you in linking the course content with 'real life' application(s).

 For each day on which a reflective journal assignment is posted, students are to 'cut and paste' the 'prompt' from the course schedule into a new thread within their own journal, and then provide their reflections on the 'prompt.'
 The reflective journal is to be kept in Blackboard.
 To post an entry, do the following: